 ‘Twas the night before Christmas and despite the sleeping spouse, there was still one stirring in the Chiarian’s house.
-The stockings were hung by the chimney with care, as all hoped their sick loved one would be able to be there.
-The family was nestled all snug in their beds, while visions of disappointment danced through the Chiarian’s head.
+The stockings were hung by the chimney with care as she hoped despite the pain, she’d be able to be there.
+The family was nestled all snug in their beds, while fear of disappointment danced through her head.

 While everyone’s talking about holiday cheer and how there’s laughter in the air, for the chronic pain patient it’s not that easy to get into the holiday spirit.
 We remember the happier holidays of the past and all that people want to see in us, but there are so many thoughts acting as obstacles in our path.